Sorry, you need to enable JavaScript to visit this website.

 Courtroom Calendar

 The DC Contract Appeals Board online calendar was launched in March 2012 in partnership with the DC OCTO and offers a comprehensive online calendar of upcoming Board trials.
 The calendar is updated regularly and displays currently scheduled trials.
-The Board will conduct in-person and hybrid trials in FY23 as appropriate.
-All such trials will be open to the public, except those that are subject to a protective order (as noted).
+The Board will conduct in-person and hybrid trials in FY24 as appropriate.

 For further information regarding the above matters, please contact CAB General Counsel Mark D. Poindexter at [email protected].
 The Board’s main office may be reached at (202) 727-6597.